needle-mirror/com.unity.cloud.assets/Documentation~/asset-database-uploader-sample.md

 The `AssetsUploader` script shows you how to do the following:

-* Create an asset in a Unity Cloud project
+* Create an asset in a Unity Cloud Project
 * Create an asset file and attach it to the created asset
 * Upload asset file contents